ISCDtoolbox/Commons/README.md

 * gcc (version >= 4.8.4) or clang (version >= 3.8.0 is strongly recommanded)
 * make (version >= 3.81)
-* cmake (version >= 2.8(.12.2) is mandatory and version >= 3.9.1 is recommanded)
+* cmake (version >= 2.8(.12.2) is mandatory and version >= 3.9 is recommanded)
 * git (version >= 1.9.1)

-In order to get the current version of a specific software installed on your computer (or simply to know is such a software is installed), you can type in a command prompt
+In order to get the current version of a specific software installed on your computer (or simply to know if such a software is installed), you can type in a command prompt
 ```
 nameOfTheSoftware --version
 ```